-Principal Risks Related IFR/IFD requirements and K-factors (Pillar I) KRIs for internal capital requirements (Pillar II) Compliance risk Risk is defined as the risk of impairment of CaW Group integrity leading to the damage of its reputation, legal or regulatory sanctions or financial loss, as a result of its failure to comply with all applicable laws, regulations, codes of conduct and standards of good practice.
-N/A PEPs account Clients scoring Dormant accounts Clients claims Number of accounts identified as not compliant with MiFID Legal risk Legal risk is defined as being the risk that (1) an error in the terms or interpretation of an agreement engaging the Company generates financial losses or an unexpected increase of the commitment of the Company as well as (2) any legal exposure of the Company.
-N/A Based on existing records reported by legal service.
-Business & strategy risk This is the risk that strategic decisions by the BoD and/or business decisions by Management lead to significant financial losses and result in equity valuation losses.
-N/A This risk is not necessarily directly quantifiable but can indirectly generate financial losses or a loss of earnings.
+Principal Risks Related IFR/IFD requirements and K-factors (Pillar I) KRIs for internal capital requirements (Pillar II) This is the risk that strategic decisions by the BoD and/or business decisions by Management lead to significant financial losses and result in equity valuation losses. generate financial losses or a loss of earnings.
 Reputation risk Risk that an action has a negative impact on the image and the reputation of the Company, and, as a consequence, on its ability to grant the services, to keep clients, to find suppliers.
 N/A Qualitative assessment of the reputation risk resulting in a quantification of the impact on revenues.